NBR: Neutralization Based Reclamation: Introduction

 \myparagraph{Contribution}: Existing SMR algorithms all have significant shortcomings in their attempts at satisfying properties P1 through P5.
-This motivated us to propose a new \textit{Neutralization Based Reclamation} algorithm (\nbr) that is faster than existing SMR algorithms [P1], bounds garbage [P2], simple to use [P3], exhibits consistent performance, even on oversubscribed systems [P4], and is applicable to a large class of data structures, some of which are not supported by most SMR algorithms [P5].
+This motivated us to propose a new \textit{Neutralization Based Reclamation} algorithm (\nbr) that matches or outperforms existing SMR algorithms [P1], bounds garbage [P2], is simple to use [P3], exhibits consistent performance, even on oversubscribed systems [P4], and is applicable to a large class of data structures, some of which are not supported by popular SMR algorithms [P5].

 \nbr's neutralization technique is similar to that of DEBRA+, with a few key differences.
 In \nbr, each thread places unlinked objects in a thread-local buffer, and when the buffer's size exceeds a predetermined threshold, the thread sends a neutralizing signal to \textit{all} other threads.
 Upon receipt of such a signal, a thread checks whether its current data structure operation has already done any writes to shared memory, and if not, restarts its operation (using the C/C++ procedures \func{sigsetjmp} and \func{siglongjmp}).
 Otherwise, it finishes executing its operation.
-In contrast, to guarantee bounded garbage in DEBRA+, a thread must restart even if it has already written to shared memory---a design decision that limits DEBRA+'s applicability to specific lock-free data structures, and necessitates data structure specific recovery code. \nbr does not require any recovery code, and can be used with nearly all structures that DEBRA+ supports and many others structures DEBRA+ does not, including some \textit{lock-based algorithms} like Lock-based binary search tree with lock-free searches of Drachsler et al. \cite{drachsler2014practical} and DGT \cite{david2015asynchronized}.
+In contrast, to guarantee bounded garbage in DEBRA+, a thread must restart even if it has already written to shared memory---a design decision that limits DEBRA+'s applicability to specific lock-free data structures, and necessitates data structure specific recovery code. \nbr does not require any recovery code, and can be used with nearly all structures that DEBRA+ supports and many others structures DEBRA+ does not, including some \textit{lock-based algorithms}, such as a lock-based binary search tree with lock-free searches~\cite{david2015asynchronized} (DGT).

 We also present an optimized version of \nbr called \nbrp in which threads send fewer signals, and yet reclaim memory more often.
 This is accomplished by allowing threads to infer when memory can be freed simply by passively observing the signals sent in the system.
 Finally, as our experiments show, NBR+ is highly efficient, significantly outperforming the state of the art in SMR in various data structure workloads on a large-scale 4-socket Intel system.